StephenHosking/github-from-scratch/_posts/2013-11-26-github-repository.md

 ![]({{ site.baseurl }}/assets/images/create-repo-2.png)

 On the next page, ignore the text for now and click on the repo name.
-If you have done this before and are already familiar with GitHub, you may clone your repository to work with it locally.
+If you have done this before and are already familiar with GitHub, you may clone your repository to work with it locally. **If you didn't create a Readme you should do so now, by clicking on "We recommend every repository include a README...".**

 You have created a GitHub repository containing one file (the README.md GitHub added for you). **But what exactly is a repository?** You can imagine this as a place containing all your files for a project, but with a very useful feature: It has a memory of all the changes you do to those files.
 GitHub keeps track of all changes and keeps a kind of journal for your project.
 Whether you change or delete files, you can always retrace their history and restore a previous version.
 That's why this is called a Version Control System (VCS).
 Neat, isn’t it?